Resonator reset in circuit QED by optimal control for large open quantum systems: Application to resonator reset

 \subsection{Readout and reset in circuit QED}

 Circuit QED is characterized by the strong electric-dipole coupling $g$ between a superconducting qubit of frequency $\wa$ and a microwave resonator of frequency $\wc$.
-In the dispersive regime, where the qubit-resonator detuning $|\Delta| = |\wa-\wc| \gg g$, the system is described by the effective Hamiltonian ($\hbar$ = 1)
+In the dispersive regime, where the qubit-resonator detuning $|\Delta| = |\wa-\wc| \gg g$, the system is described by the effective Hamiltonian ($\hbar$ = 1)~\cite{PhysRevA.69.062320}

 where $\chi = g^2/\Delta$ is the dispersive shift and $\mathrm{h.c.}$ stands for hermitian conjugate.
 The last term represents a drive on the cavity of amplitude $\varepsilon(t)$ and frequency $\wdr$.
 Because of the dispersive coupling, the cavity frequency is shifted by $\pm \chi$ depending on the state of the qubit.
 Under drive, the time-evolution leads to a qubit-state dependent population and/or phase of the cavity state.
-This dependency can be resolved by homodyne detection of the cavity output field, leading to a qubit measurement.
+This dependency can be resolved by homodyne detection of the photons leaking out of the cavity at a rate $\kappa$, leading to a qubit measurement.

 In order to include cavity damping in our calculations, we use the master equation

 where $\kappa$ is the cavity decay rate associated to the dissipator $\hat{\mathcal{D}}[a]\rho = a \rho a\dag - \{a\dag a, \rho \}/2$.
 Under a constant drive of amplitude $\varepsilon$, the steady-state solution in the dispersive regime (i.e. $H = H_0$) of this master equation leads to the qubit-state dependent intracavity average photon number